Buck-Tick: 2020–present: 35th anniversary and Sakurai's death

 On October 19, 2023, during a concert at KT Zepp Yokohama that was exclusively for members of Buck-Tick's fan club, Sakurai was rushed to a hospital due to sudden signs of illness, abruptly ending the performance after only three songs.
 He died from a brainstem hemorrhage at the hospital later that night, at the age of 57.
 His death was announced by the band on October 24.
 Buck-Tick also announced the cancellation of all previously scheduled performances.
 They held a two-day memorial event for Sakurai, titled The Ceremony -Atsushi Sakurai e- (THE CEREMONY -櫻井敦司へ-), at Zepp Haneda on December 8 and 9.
 The band then held the Buck-Tick Phenomenon -2023- performance at the Nippon Budokan on December 29.
 They were previously scheduled to hold The Day in Question 2023 concert at the venue that day, before cancelling it following Sakurai's death.
 However, after discussions between the band members and their staff, Buck-Tick decided to rebook the performance under the new title.
 The concert was performed using live recordings of Sakurai's vocals and the surviving members announced that they will continue together as Buck-Tick.
 They also revealed that they would start recording a new album in 2024 and announced a concert to be held at the same venue in exactly one year.

 Buck-Tick' first release of new material following Sakurai's death was the single "Raijin Fūjin - Resonance" on November 20, 2024.
 It features Imai and Hoshino sharing vocal duties.
 Although Imai had sung lead vocal parts in the band previously, the song marked Hoshino's first time singing lead.
+At the same time, the hyphen in the band's name was changed to an infinity symbol (∞).
 Subrosa, the band's twenty-fourth studio album, was released on December 4, before their Nippon Budokan concert on December 29.
-The album's tour will then run from April 12, 2025, to May 25.
+The album's tour ran from April 12, 2025, to May 25.